To view a section, please click on an option below.

 Number of nights: 2

-Located on the famous Rhone Street, and steps from the lakeside promenade opposite the Jet d’Eau fountain, the 4-star Hotel Bristol has a refined and elegant atmosphere.
-Rooms are classically-appointed, but modern and airy, and come with all of the conveniences including complimentary WiFi, hairdryers, and espresso machines.
+With stunning river Rhone vistas, and steps from the lakeside promenade opposite the Jet d’Eau fountain, the 5-star hotel has classic Swiss charm with impeccable service.
+Rooms have a contemporary feel, are well-appointed and airy, and come with all of the conveniences including complimentary WiFi, hairdryers, and espresso machines.
 There are several restaurants on-site with fresh, sophisticated cuisine, and the hotel is in a superb location allowing easy walking access to restaurants, shops, old town, or a stroll along the lake.

 Number of nights: 3